iPhone 13 could arrive with a bumper 1TB storage option – here's why you'll want it

 Bumper memory option

 Cranking the storage up to 1TB not only gives users ample breathing room to fill their Apple flagships with whatever high-quality video content they desire, but it's also about time, as well.
 Increasing storage always felt like the easiest hurdle to negotiate with the iPhone, amenable to sense and reason.
-The fact, then, that a herculean level of storage has evaded Apple users for so long will make it all the sweeter if it does indeed arrive with the iPhone 13.
+The fact, then, that a herculean level of storage has evaded Apple users for so long will make it all the sweeter if it does indeed arrive with the iPhone 13, though there are also considerations that argue to the contrary.

-With 1TB of memory packed into your iPhone, the sky's the limit when it comes to apps, games, videos, and photos.
-The main caveat here is the pricing; however, users who're opting for these flagship models are likely to be ready for the price hike, as last year's Pro and Pro Max devices were hardly chump change.
+For most, though, 1TB of memory packed into your iPhone will give the feeling that the sky's the limit when it comes to stocking up on apps, games, videos, and photos.
+The main caveat here is the pricing; however, users who're opting for these flagship models are likely to be primed for a price hike, especially as last year's Pro and Pro Max devices were hardly chump change.